 - Barrett's oesophagus, which is a precursor of AC.

 - Chronic inflammation and stasis from any cause increase the risk of oesophageal SCC - eg, strictures due to caustic injury or achalasia.

-- Tylosis and Paterson-Brown-Kelly syndrome are also associated with an increased risk for SCC.
+- Tylosis and Plummer-Vinson syndrome are also associated with an increased risk for SCC.

 - Obesity has been linked with increased risk for AC but reduced risk for SCC.
 Obesity increases the risk of gastro-oesophageal reflux disease (GORD), in turn increasing the risk of Barrett's oesophagus.
 The relationship between obesity and the rise in AC has, however, been questioned.
 A review of the Connecticut Tumor Registry data between 1940-2007 showed that the increase in AC seen in the 1960s predated the rise in obesity by a decade.
 The authors of the review propounded that this may have been linked to a decrease in the incidence of Helicobacter pylori infection or environmental factors.

 - One Japanese study showed a link between oesophageal cancer and tooth loss.